-- Form 477 also applies to providers of interconnected VoIP service.
-It does not apply to providers of fixed wireless services (e.g., Wi-Fi) that only enable local distribution and sharing of a premises broadband facility. - Deadline: Providers must file by March 1 for data as of December 31 of the preceding year, and must file by September 1 for data as of June 30 of the same year.
-Data as of December 31, 2015, must be filed by March 1, 2016.
+- Form 477 collects information about broadband connections and wired and wireless local telephone services.
+Form 477 previously applied primarily to local exchange carriers, but the FCC has since expanded its scope to apply also to providers of interconnected VoIP service (as defined at 47 CFR § 9.3), as well as facilities-based providers of broadband service connections to end-user locations. - The form which requests a large amount of information and may take substantial time to complete must be submitted twice a year, as described below. - Form 477 does not apply to providers of fixed wireless services (e.g., Wi-Fi) that only enable local distribution and sharing of a premises broadband facility. - Deadline: Providers must file by March 1 for data as of December 31 of the preceding year, and must file by September 1 for data as of June 30 of the same year.
+Data as of December 31, 2016, must be filed by March 1, 2017.
+Information on the latest instructions are available on the FCC website.